 This much was clear: To be on time, the proposed $28 billion-plus budget must be passed by legislators and signed by Corbett by midnight Sunday night.
 Corbett has said he wants action on his three initiatives by then, as well.

 "They still have time to do it," Corbett spokesman Kevin Harley said Friday night.
 "The question is whether they have the will to get it done, and we think they do.
 Negotiations are continuing, and they are positive."

 Unlike in Corbett's first two years in office, the sticking point this year is not the budget itself.
 In fact, the spending in it is mostly settled, though the administration and GOP legislative leaders still must make some key decisions, such as whether to freeze or scale back one of Corbett's largest business-tax cuts to date.

 The big question marks are about the Big Three.
 Technically, none of them need to be completed by Sunday's budget deadline.
 But the governor is up for reelection next year and fighting against sagging approval ratings in public opinion polls.
 A big legislative win could help chip away at those numbers.

-On Friday, liquor privatization and transportation funding appeared to to have the best shot at getting to a floor vote.
+By early Saturday, liquor privatization and transportation funding appeared to to have the best shot at getting to a floor vote.
 At the same time, Senate leaders sent strong signals that a bill to make changes to the state's two biggest public-employee pension systems was likely to be relegated to the fall agenda.

 The House, meanwhile, had adjourned at 5:45 p.m., raising more than a few eyebrows in the Capitol, as it had been widely expected its members might start debating the transportation-funding bill.